-Over the past few weeks I have been shopping around for a concealment garment for IDPA.
+Over the past few weeks, I have been shopping for a concealment garment for IDPA.
 I realize that this isn’t necessary and that most people have a variety of items in their wardrobe that would work just fine.
-I have a number of button down shirts that could easily serve as a concealment garment and plenty of long shirts that would do the trick as well.
+I have a number of button-down shirts that could easily serve as a concealment garment and plenty of long shirts that would do the trick as well.

 In terms of the Polo, I didn’t feel comfortable with the motion of getting to the gun.
-Using my support hand to lift my shirt was fine for daily carry but re-holstering was kind of cumbersome.
-I didn’t want to get into an akward situation at a match and be that guy that requires the helpful hand of the Safety Officer during the “Holster” command.
+Using my support hand to lift my shirt was fine for daily carry, but re-holstering was cumbersome.
+I didn’t want to get into an awkward situation at a match and be that guy that requires the helpful hand of the Safety Officer during the “Holster” command.

 Not to sound like a whiner pointing out all of these annoying traits of my wardrobe, but there was a simple solution.
 All I had to do was invest in a vest.
-It would act like a button down shirt in the sense that I could sweep it away but, unlike the shirt, it would have a little more weight and be less wispy.
-Not to mentioned, the lack of sleeves would reduce it tightening across my back.
+It would act like a button-down shirt in the sense that I could sweep it away, but, unlike the shirt, it would have a little more weight and be less wispy.
+Not to mention, the lack of sleeves would reduce its tightening across my back.

 Enter The Vest:

-On my way home, I stopped into Target for my final attempt in obtaining an IDPA Vest.
+On my way home, I stopped at Target for my final attempt at obtaining an IDPA Vest.
 Much like Walmart, they had nothing that would suit my needs.
-Lacking the time to drive out to Cabela’s, I went home and decided to track down something online.
-My first stop was Amazon and the options were plentiful.
-I added a Woolrich vest to my shopping cart and began to have second thoughts.
+Lacking time to drive out to Cabela’s, I went home and decided to track down something online.
+My first stop was Amazon, and the options were plentiful.
+I added a vest to my shopping cart and began to have second thoughts.
 I’ve ordered clothing online before, with great success, but something told me to try on the vest before I bought it.
-I cancelled the order decided to make the trip to Cabela’s when I had more free time.
+I canceled the order and decided to make the trip to Cabela’s when I had more free time.

 Not All Vests are Created Equal:

-When I had the time to make the trip to Cabela’s, I went with a recommendation on looking at their Safari Series Vest.
+When I had the time to make the trip to Cabela’s, I went with a recommendation to look at their Safari Series Vest.
 I began looking around and found vests o’ plenty.
 I tried on a number of them, some lightweight and comfortable, others heavy and perfect for the winter months.
-Despite all of the good qualities of these vests, every single one of them was too short.
-The bottom of the vests stopped at my belt line which would have left most of my gun exposed.
-This simply wouldn’t cut it as an IDPA Vest.
+Despite all of the good qualities of these vests, every single one was too short.
+The bottom of the vests stopped at my belt line, which would have left most of my gun exposed.
+This wouldn’t cut it as an IDPA Vest.

 Try Before You Buy: